richpeck/exception_handler/README.md

   <img src="readme/titles/middleware.png" title="Middleware-Powered Exceptions" width="450" />
 </p>

-**Unlike other exception gems, `ExceptionHandler` has ZERO overhead:**
+`ExceptionHandler` has **ZERO** overhead:

 ![Exceptions handled by the ActiveDispatch::ShowExceptions Middleware][middleware]

-It hooks directly into [`ActiveDispatch::ShowExceptions`][show_exception] middleware.
+It hooks directly into [`ActiveDispatch::ShowExceptions`][show_exception] middleware...

-This means Rails is ONLY invoked when an actual exception is raised.
-Other gems load Rails TWICE (slow).
+... meaning Rails is ONLY invoked when an exception is raised.
+Other gems load Rails TWICE, which causes latency.